-YouTube, the Google-owned video network, boasts over a billion users — almost one-third of all people on the Internet — and every day people watch hundreds of millions of hours on YouTube and generate billions of views.
-On mobile alone, YouTube reaches more 18-34 and 18-49 year-olds than any cable network in the U.S.
+YouTube, the Google-owned video network, boasts over two billion monthly users — nearly half of all people on the Internet — and every day, people watch hundreds of millions of hours on YouTube and generate billions of views.

 - The basics of getting your account set up